 - (1) The majority of expenses are Personal Services.
-The MWVCOG provides "fee for service" to member governments and serves as a conduit for placement of federal and state transportation and economic development funds in the region. - (2) Operationally, Business Lending, Transportation Planning, and Community Development comprise the overwhelming majority of the MWVCOG's expenditures. - (3) Member dues make up a small percentage of the total operating revenue (3%) demonstrating that the MWVCOG continues to leverage member dues into local revenue (primarily in the form of fee-for-service), which represents 24% of the anticipated revenues; federal dollars, which represents 32% of the anticipated revenues; and state dollars, which represents 4% of the anticipated revenues; Transfers(Allocations) represent 13%, and Beginning Fund Balance represents 24% of the total revenue projected.
+We are staffed with Professional Land Use and transportation Planners; GIS and Data Specialist, Grant Writers, and Program Managers and Local government Specialists.
+(The revenue of COG comes from "fees for service" to member Governments and serves as a conduit for placement of federal and state transportation and economic development funds in the region.) - (2) Operationally, Business Lending, Transportation Planning, Land Use Planning, and Community Development comprise the overwhelming majority of the MWVCOG's expenditures. - (3) Member dues make up a small percentage of the total operating revenue (3%) demonstrating that the MWVCOG continues to leverage member dues into local revenue (primarily in the form of fee-for-service), which represents 13% of the anticipated revenues; federal dollars, which represents 21% of the anticipated revenues; and state dollars, which represents 4% of the anticipated revenues; Transfers(Allocations) represent 12%, and Beginning Fund Balance represents 32% of the total revenue projected.